If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 The OHSR do not apply to work in mines or to workers involved in the exploration, production, and conservation of oil and gas resources.

-Do the Safety Act and the OHSR cover sexual harassment related to your work that’s happening outside the workplace?
+Do the Safety Act and OHSR cover sexual harassment related to your work that’s happening outside the workplace?

 Yes!
 Employers are responsible for protecting you against workplace sexual harassment even if it happens outside of the workplace.